Diskless node: Distinction between diskless nodes and centralized computing

 Diskless nodes process data, thus using their own CPU and RAM to run software, but do not store data persistently—that task is handed off to a server.
 This is distinct from thin clients, in which all significant processing happens remotely, on the server—the only software that runs on a thin client is the "thin" (i.e. relatively small and simple) client software, which handles simple input/output tasks to communicate with the user, such as drawing a dialog box on the display or waiting for user input.

 A collective term encompassing both thin client computing, and its technological predecessor, text terminals (which are text-only), is centralized computing.
 Thin clients and text terminals can both require powerful central processing facilities in the servers, in order to perform all significant processing tasks for all of the clients.

-Diskless nodes can be seen as a compromise between fat clients (such as ordinary personal computers) and centralized computing, using central storage for efficiency, but not requiring centralized processing, and making efficient use of the powerful processing power of even the slowest of contemporary CPUs, which would tend to sit idle for much of the time under the centralized computing model.
+Diskless nodes can be seen as a compromise between rich clients (such as ordinary personal computers) and centralized computing, using central storage for efficiency, but not requiring centralized processing, and making efficient use of the powerful processing power of even the slowest of contemporary CPUs, which would tend to sit idle for much of the time under the centralized computing model.

 Principles of operation

 The operating system (OS) for a diskless node is loaded from a server, using network booting.
 In some cases, removable storage may be used to initiate the bootstrap process, such as a USB flash drive, or other bootable media such as a floppy disk, CD or DVD.
 However, the firmware in many modern computers can be configured to locate a server and begin the bootup process automatically, without the need to insert bootable media.

 For network auto-booting, the Preboot Execution Environment (PXE) or Bootstrap Protocol (BOOTP) network protocols are commonly used to find a server with files for booting the device.
-Standard full-size desktop PCs are able to be network-booted in this manner with an add-on network card that includes a UNDI boot ROM.
+Standard full-size desktop PCs are able to be network-booted in this manner with an add-on network card that includes a Universal Network Device Interface boot ROM.
 Diskless network booting is commonly a built-in feature of desktop and laptop PCs intended for business use, since it can be used on an otherwise disk-booted standard desktop computer to remotely run diagnostics, to install software, or to apply a disk image to the local hard drive.

 After the bootstrapping process has been initiated, as described above, bootstrapping will take place according to one of three main approaches.